Opinion: The dangerous place in the world just got more dangerous - ExBulletin

 An example: During the Cold War, at the height of U.S.-Soviet trade, the two countries exchanged $5 billion worth of goods in one year.
 China and the United States trade $5 billion worth of trade every few days.
 And that figure hasn't fallen much, even as tariffs, bans and trade restrictions have increased in recent years.

+U.S. President Joe Biden and Chinese leader Xi Jinping walk together after a meeting during Asia-Pacific Economic Cooperation (APEC) Leaders' Week in Woodside, California, November 15, 2023.

-Nuclear deterrence is, however, present.
-Both China and the United States have large arsenals, which should have the effect they have had elsewhere, from the United States and the Soviet Union to Pakistan and India, in deterring war total.
+One thing that does exist, however, is nuclear deterrence.
+Both China and the United States have large arsenals, which should have the effect they have had elsewhere, from the United States and the Soviet Union to Pakistan and India, in deterring all-out war.

 And yet: there is the problem of Taiwan which is at the heart of relations between the United States and China.

-Note: Editor's note: Fareed Zakaria is the host of Fareed Zakaria GPS, airing at 10 a.m. and 1 p.m.
-ET Sundays on CNN.
-Follow Fareed on X, and read news, analysis and insights from Fareed and his team in the CNN Fareeds Global Briefing daily newsletter.
-The opinions expressed in this comment are his own.
-Learn more CNN Review.